 - more protein for muscle recovery,

-- more fat to provide energy,
+- more fat to produce energy,

 - more fibre due to the lower level of processing, and

-- less non-fibre carbohydrates which will normalise blood blood glucose levels while still providing some glucose for explosive power.
+- less non-fibre carbohydrates which will normalise blood glucose levels while still providing some glucose for explosive power.

 The chart below shows that these foods are quite nutrient dense, with all of the nutrients achieving greater than the daily recommended intake.

-nutrient dense, energy dense foods for athletes
+Nutrient dense, energy dense foods for athletes

 Listed below are the top 10% of the foods using this ranking including: